 So, without further ado, here are the arguments for or against Italy/Croatia.

 However, if you use the highways in Italy, you have to pay.
 A lot.
 The tolls are extremely high.
-But if you use the side streets, it will take you forever to get from one place to the other.
+But if you use the side streets, it will take you forever to get from one place to another.

 Yes, I love Italy and Italians, but driving in Italy has been – so far – not a thing I truly enjoy.
 In addition to this, cars without a special permit often cannot drive into town centers.

-However, many people regularly report that the GPS does not warn them and it can easily happen that you drive there and receive a high fine (ask me, Bergamo charged me 70€).
-Of course, it was my fault, but with all the stress that alreadys comes with driving in Italy, this is an unnecessary extra problem.
+However, many people regularly report that the GPS does not warn them, and it can easily happen that you drive there and receive a high fine (ask me, Bergamo charged me 70€).
+Of course, it was my fault.
+With all the stress that already comes with driving in Italy, this is an unnecessary extra problem.

 Streets are mostly not narrow, but mostly wide enough – even the mountain roads.
-And streets, apart from cities and busy towns, are not busy, which makes driving in Croatia a lot of fun.
+And streets, apart from cities and busy towns, are not busy, making driving in Croatia a lot of fun.